-Accounting and tax services
+Accounting and tax in Italy

 Accounting and tax consistently rank as the most time-consuming parts of business administration.
 Our team of expert accountants, tax specialists and administrators offer a business accounting and tax service that frees you from the paperwork burden.

+Every Italian company is required by law to maintain accounting records sufficient to identify all financial transactions carried out by the company.
 In addition, every Italian company must file company accounts at the Registrar of Companies (Registro delle Imprese) not later than 4 months after the company’s accounting year end.

 While the full company accounts required by company law have to prepared by the director(s) of the company and approved by the members in a general meeting, a company which qualifies as a small or medium sized company (as defined by Article 2435-bis of the Italian Civil Code) may file a shorter set of ‘abbreviated’ at the Registrar od Company (Registro delle Imprese), thereby limiting the amount of information held at the public registry.

 A company automatically qualify to file abbreviated accounts unless it exceeds for two accounting years consequently, at least two of the following thresholds: